 Energy Recovery, Inc. and its wholly-owned subsidiaries (the "Company" or "Energy Recovery") designs and manufactures solutions that make industrial processes more efficient and sustainable.
 Leveraging the Company's pressure exchanger technology, which generates little to no emissions when operating, the Company's solutions lower costs, save energy, reduce waste and minimize emissions for companies across a variety of industrial processes.
-As the world coalesces around the urgent need to address climate change and its impacts, the Company is at the forefront on helping companies reduce their energy consumption in their industrial processes, which in turn, reduces their carbon footprint.
+As the world coalesces around the urgent need to address climate change and its impacts, the Company is helping companies reduce their energy consumption in their industrial processes, which in turn, reduces their carbon footprint.
 The Company believes that its customers do not have to sacrifice quality and cost savings for sustainability and is committed to developing solutions that drive long-term value - both financial and environmental.
-The Company's solutions are marketed, sold in, or developed for, the fluid-flow and gas markets, such as seawater and industrial wastewater desalination, natural gas, chemical processing and refrigeration, under the trademarks ERI®, Ultra PXTM, PX®, Pressure Exchanger®, PX Pressure Exchanger® ("PX"), PX PowerTrainTM, lsoBoost®, AT TM, and AquaBold TM.
-The Company owns, manufactures and/or develops its solutions, in whole or in part, in the United States of America (the "U.S.").
+The Company's solutions are marketed, sold in, or developed for, the fluid-flow and gas markets, such as seawater and industrial wastewater desalination, natural gas, chemical processing and refrigeration systems, under the trademarks ERI®, PX®, Pressure Exchanger®, PX® Pressure Exchanger® ("PX"), Ultra PXTM, PX GTM, PX Company owns, manufactures and/or develops its solutions, in whole or in part, in the United States of America (the "U.S.").